gtormiston/mandrill-analytics/README.md

 - Data store: PostgreSQL table
 - Testing: RSpec

 I opted for the simplest, quickest setup I could - minimal gems / libraries and as much convention as possible to avoid getting bogged down.
-With Rails I should be able to add in extra features such as user authentication easily later.
+With Rails I will be able to add in extra features such as user authentication easily later.

 **Table design**: